-Arland: noun.
-A civilization of old that came from Anderdaine.
+Arland: A civilization of old that came from Anderdaine.
 They exist in modern times as a second-world country.

-Billet-doux Street: noun.
-Literally, a love letter; the street in Protege Estates within Zoe Dominique where Elaine McBeth lives.
+Billet-doux Street: Literally, a love letter; the street in Protege Estates within Zoe Dominique where Elaine McBeth lives.

-Charlemagne Tower: noun.
-A Gothic-style tower built in Uptown Zoe Dominique near d’Orlease of pure stone and cement, featuring gargoyle reliefs and statues.
+Charlemagne Tower: A Gothic-style tower built in Uptown Zoe Dominique near d’Orlease of pure stone and cement, featuring gargoyle reliefs and statues.

-Crow’s Woods: noun.
-The western woods surrounding Zoe Dominique, named such for the large families of crows within.
+Crow’s Woods: The western woods surrounding Zoe Dominique, named such for the large families of crows within.

-Enticed byOrganic: noun.
-A large, one-story, preppy grocery store in Equinox with only organic foods.
-Expensive, with an Asian sushi bar, bakery, fresh meats section, and snack counter.
+Enticed by Organic: A large, one-story, preppy grocery store in Equinox with only organic foods.
 Many people come to see and eat the delicious foods.